Earning a degree online while working full-time is achievable. Learn how to do it with the support of your family and your employer.

 - Ask for help.
 Reach out to your professors or fellow students if you have questions or get stuck.
 Take advantage of any resources available, and don’t waste time or effort because you didn’t want to ask for help.

 - Get your support team on board.
-Make sure your family, friends and your boss are on board with your pursuit of an advanced degree.
+Make sure your family, friends and your boss are on board with your pursuit of a degree.
 Your family and friends can be a great source of support once they understand the demands of college.
 Your boss may appreciate applying what you’ve learned in class to a work assignment.